DFSOPS/ThreatModellingWorkshop/Attack Scenario 4/STRIDE.md

-# Simplified DDoS Attack Flowchart with STRIDE and Mitigation
+# DDoS Attack Flow with STRIDE and Mitigation

 ```mermaid
 flowchart TD